 Read about the Shared Crossings Project there: Shared Crossings Project

 The Shared Crossing Project was founded by William Peters, a marriage and family therapist at the Family Therapy Institute of Santa Barbara.
 William specializes in end-of-life activities and afterlife connections.
 William has had two near-death experiences and various shared-death experiences.
-He lived and trained with John of God in Brazil for two years and served as a hospice volunteer with the Zen Hospice Project at Laguna Honda Hospital in San Francisco.
+He served as a hospice volunteer with the Zen Hospice Project at Laguna Honda Hospital in San Francisco.
 William has worked as a teacher and social worker in Belize, Guatemala, and Peru.

 William holds a master’s of education in group dynamics from the Harvard Graduate School of Education, a master of arts in integral counseling psychology from the California Institute of Integral Studies, and a bachelor of arts in political economy of industrial societies from the University of California, Berkeley.
 William is a Brian Weiss certified past life regression therapist.